 Tip #4: Review

-In order to be effective compliance programs must include appropriate review and monitoring to ensure enforcement of policies and procedures.
+In order to be effective, compliance programs must include appropriate review and monitoring to ensure the enforcement of policies and procedures.

-Finally, review includes a prompt response to any and all compliance issues.
+Finally, the review includes prompt response to any and all compliance issues.

 “Re-fresh” to stay fresh

 The secret to keeping your grant management compliance program “fresh” is to “refresh” these 4 key elements periodically over the life of the grant.